stephengold/Heart/README.md

 Heart comes pre-built as a single library that depends on the standard jme3-core library from jMonkeyEngine.

-For projects built using Maven or Gradle, it is sufficient to specify the dependency on the Heart Library.
+For projects built using Maven or [Gradle], it is sufficient to specify the dependency on the Heart Library.
 The build tools should automatically resolve the remaining dependencies automatically.